darkfeline/dantalian/doc/dev/fuse.rst

 .. method:: unlink(path)
    :noindex:

-   If `source` is in real space, forward to OS.
+   If `source` is in real space, but not tag space, forward to OS.
 If `source` is in tag space, untag the file instead.
 If `source` is in virtual space, raise EINVAL.

 .. method:: utimens(path, times=None)
    :noindex:

-   If `path` is in real or tag space, forward to OS.
+   If `path` is in real space, forward to OS.
 If `path` is in virtual space, the operation is invalid and raises EINVAL.

 .. method:: write(path, data, offset, fh)
    :noindex:

-   If `path` is in real or tag space, forward to OS.
+   If `path` is in real space, forward to OS.
 If `path` is in virtual space, the operation is invalid and raises EINVAL.

    .. note: